CJYQ

-CJYQ is an AM radio station broadcasting at 930 kHz in St. John's, Newfoundland and Labrador, Canada.
+CJYQ (930 AM) is a radio station in St. John's, Newfoundland and Labrador, Canada.
 Owned by Stingray Group and airing a country format, the station is currently branded as New Country 930.

 History

 The station was launched in 1950 as CJON and was owned by the Newfoundland Broadcasting Company (Geoff Stirling and Don Jamieson), which launched CJON-TV in 1955.
 The company later launched additional AM stations throughout the province.

 In 1978, Jamieson transferred his interest in Newfoundland Broadcasting to Stirling in exchange for the AM stations.
 As part of the deal, the stations changed call signs, in CJON's case to CJYQ.
 All the new call signs ended in "Q", so the group became known as the Q Radio Network.

 In 1983, Jamieson sold the stations to CHUM Limited.
-During CHUM's ownership, the Q Radio stations became oldies stations, while a new co-owned country FM station, CKIX-FM, was launched.
-In 1990, the stations were sold again to Newcap Broadcasting, which quickly converted the AM stations outside St. John's to country (fed from CKIX).
-Two of the stations were closed soon after, while the others eventually converted to FM.
+During CHUM's ownership, CJYQ continued to air a Top 40 music format under the Q93 branding, while the remainder of the Q Radio Network stations outside the St. John's area slowly became oldies stations from time-to-time.
+In 1990, the last remaining Q radio stations were sold again to Newcap Broadcasting, which quickly converted the AM stations outside St. John's to country (fed from co-owned CKIX-FM).
+Two of the stations owned by Q were closed soon after, while the others eventually converted to FM.

-CJYQ, or Classic Hits Q93 as it was known under Newcap, continued to be an apparently viable station until the late 1990s, when the station was quietly switched to full-time automation, dropping all but a bare minimum of announcers (shared with CKIX and later VOCM) to read weather forecasts and other brief segments.
+CJYQ dropped its Top 40 music format in May 1991, and the station flipped to oldies, retaining its Q93 name under the branding Classic Hits Q93, as it was known under Newcap.
+The station continued to be an apparently viable station until the late 1990s, when the station was quietly switched to full-time automation, dropping all but a bare minimum of announcers (shared with CKIX and later VOCM) to read weather forecasts and other brief segments.
 In 2000, when Newcap proposed to purchase the VOCM group, the longtime rival of CJYQ, it proposed to keep the latter station, which it would not have normally been entitled to do in a market the size of St. John's (where the maximum number of stations per ownership group is three).
 In exchange the station would air a greater amount of Canadian content than required (40% instead of 35%), of which at least half (or 20% overall) would have to be Newfoundland music.